aheua10/Card_animation/README.md

 Hello
-My name is Shai Eliyahu And i am a junior Developer specializing in javascript , typescript , html , css , scss , nodeJs , React
+My name is Shai Eliyahu And i am a junior Developer specializing in javascript , typescript , html , css , scss , nodeJs and React.
-Over here you can find some of my work everything is still in development i hope you enjoy.
+Over here you can find some of my work, everything is still in development so stay tuned for all the results.